sameedshoaibb/devops-web-api/README.md

-# Care Banking API - DevOps Platform
+# Care Banking Platform

 ## Purpose

-This is a complete DevOps solution that automates building, testing, and deploying a Banking API application to a single-node Kubernetes cluster.
+This is a complete DevOps solution that automates building, testing, and deploying a Banking application to a single-node Kubernetes cluster.
 It implements **GitOps principles** for automatic, secure, and reliable deployments using a minimal infrastructure setup.
 The platform supports multiple environments (development, staging, and production), with production environment currently set up and operational.

 ## What's Inside